The covers of His Dark Materials - UK

 Scholastic liked the cover so much they asked Crush to tweak it for real publication and create matching ones for The Subtle Knife and The Amber Spyglass, and launched these as their standard edition.

 It achieves an overall glancing impressing of 'pretty' and 'professional'.
-After the quite old-fashioned and slightly cheesy vibes of the previous paperback I can see how this looks like a breath of fresh air.
+After the quite old-fashioned and slightly cheesy vibes of the previous paperback I can see how this clean ventory design looks like a breath of fresh air.

 The problem/s is best summed up by the word 'clipparty'.

 Stock imagery is a wonderful and valid resource.
 I use it heavily myself.
 The trick is in selecting and editing stock carefully so it doesn't stick out like something obviously pasted into an environment it doesn't quite fit.
 It's super obvious at a glance that the animal silhouettes are not bespoke to this design but existing stock.
-The alethiometer looks pretty good but without its symbols it just looks like a generic compass illustration which isn’t very intriguing.
+Meanwhile the alethiometer without its symbols it just looks like a generic compass illustration .
+So nothing on the cover of the Northern Lights cover feels truly bespoke and specific.

-The The Subtle Knife cover works better.
-The silhouettes are still very stocky-looking but a few key details forgive that.
-The way the snake interacts with the swirlies, and how it and the witch shape balance each other well.
+The other two fare better, especially The Subtle Knife.
+The silhouettes are still very stocky-looking but a few key details forgive that more, like the way the snake interacts with the swirlies, and how it and the witch shape balance each other well.

 The covers aren’t at all bad, they just don’t feel as careful and thoughtful as these particular books seem to merit.